20 unique gift ideas for women and men | CNN Underscored

 MG Stout Custom Painterly Pet Portraits (starting at $250; uncommongoods.com)

 A custom pet portrait is the ultimate gift for anyone with a furry four-legged family member.
-Artist MG Stout creates vibrant and beautifully hand painted portraits based on a photo provided, which is sure to be cherished forever.
+Artist MG Stout creates vibrant and beautifully hand-painted portraits based on a photo provided, which are sure to be cherished forever.

 Nachosaurus Snack and Dip Set ($25; uncommongoods.com)